awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SsmAssociations`  <a name="cfn-ec2-instance-ssmassociations"></a>
 The SSM [ document](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-document.html) and parameter values in AWS Systems Manager to associate with this instance\.
-To use this property, you must specify an IAM instance profile role for the instance\.
+To use this property, you must specify an IAM Instance Profile role for the instance\.
 For more information, see [ Create an Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-configuring-access-role.html) in the *AWS Systems Manager User Guide*\.
 You can currently associate only one document with an instance\.
 *Required*: No
 *Type*: List of [SsmAssociation](aws-properties-ec2-instance-ssmassociations.md)